Deployment¶

 - Description

 Ad.
-Configuration
+Configuration field:

-This field allows you to write kickstart
+This field allows you to write kickstart, preseed, meta-data, user-data, iPXE or some general script configuration.

 It's possible to include variables from Ralph.
 These are: